 – Rick Goldring, Mayor of Burlington

-FDi listed Niagara Falls sixth in cost-effectiveness among micro-cities in the western hemisphere.
-Bordering New York State, where $62 billion of trade crosses between Canada and the United States annually, Niagara Falls is best known as a world-renowned tourism brand.
-But the city's attractiveness goes beyond its famous scenery; global innovators are drawn to a variety of investment opportunities in advanced manufacturing, food and wine processing, professional services and digital media.
+FDi lists Niagara Falls third in business friendliness among micro cities in the western hemisphere.
+Bordering New York State, where $62 billion of trade crosses between Canada and the United States annually, Niagara Falls is best known for its world-renowned tourism brand, drawing 14 million visitors a year.
+But the city's attractiveness goes beyond its famous scenery.
+It's strategically located between Canada's largest metropolitan area, Toronto, and the United States, with more than 150 million consumers within a day's drive.
+Both new businesses and global innovators are drawn to a variety of investment opportunities in the city's key industry sectors, including manufacturing, tourism, retail and professional services.

 – Chris Friel, Mayor of Brantford